Distributed Out-of-Memory NMF on CPU/GPU Architectures: Benchmarks results and discussion

+It's important to note that as technology continues to evolve, the scale of data storage and processing capabilities will likely increase, leading to even more significant data sets in the future.
+“The world’s most valuable resource is no longer oil, but data1”~\cite{add1}.
+In national security and related research efforts, vast amounts of high-dimensional data are continuously being generated by massive computer simulations, large-scale experiments, surveillance systems, etc ~\cite{add2,add3}.
+For example, Stanford Synchrotron Radiation Lightsource experiments at SLAC laboratory for revealing the inner structure of materials at nanometer scales~\cite{add5,add6} and the Large Hadron Collider~\cite{add7} produce terabytes of data in minutes.
+Another example is the petabytes of data generated by mission-critical simulations~\cite{add8,add9,add10,add11,add12}.
+Exploration and analysis of such extra-large data mandates the development of novel machine learning (ML) approaches that are able to extract meaningful basic processes and fundamental features underlying the data~\cite{add13}.

-Given our interest in exa-scale data, the proposed implementation was tested on a dense matrix of shape $[2618523648;32768]$ with a size of $\sim 340 TB $, and a sparse matrix of shape $[2.89 * 10^{12}, 1.05 * 10^6]$ with sparsity $10^{-6}$ and size of $\sim 11 EB$ ($\sim 34 TB$ when compressed in a sparse format).
-The compute grid consisted of 4096 nodes with 6 GPUs of 16 GB VRAM each, totaling to a combined $~394 TB$ VRAM.
-While that is not enough to efficiently factorize either of the two matrices, we chose to cache $A$ and co-factors, and batch the compute of heavy intermediate products.
-This way, we are able to reduce performance loss by avoiding unnecessary data transfers from host to device, and vice-versa.
-Weak scaling results for the problem sizes of interest, factorized with the new batched approach, is shown in Figures \ref{fig:weak_dense_XL} and \ref{fig:weak_sparse_XL} for dense and sparse data respectively.
-While results for sparse data indicate good weak scaling, performance on dense data was moderately affected by high communication latency.
+Given our interest in exascale data, the proposed implementation was tested on a dense matrix of shape $[2618523648;32768]$ with a size of $\sim 340 TB $, and a sparse matrix of shape $[2.89 * 10^{12}, 1.05 * 10^6]$ with sparsity $10^{-6}$ and size of $\sim 11 EB$ ($\sim 34 TB$ when compressed in a sparse format).
+Benchmarks were performed on \emph{Summit}, with an allocation of 4096 nodes with 6 GPUs of 16 GB VRAM each, totaling a combined $~394 TB$ VRAM.
+While that is not enough to efficiently factorize either of the two matrices, we chose to cache $A$ and co-factors and batch the compute of heavy, intermediate products (OOM-0).
+This way, we can reduce performance loss by avoiding unnecessary data transfers from host to device and vice-versa.